hmichinaka/sql-ecommerce-analytics-and-bi/README.md

 Following use cases are included:

-- Traffic Sources: calculate conversion rate, finding top traffic source, calculate numbers of weekly sessions
+- Traffic Sources: conversion rate, traffic source trending, bid optimization, segment trending

 ## **this reposatory is in progress as of 12.05.22**